 Canine Longevity Diet

-As the owner of four dogs( three female and one male-mixed Lab breeds),I've found myself increasingly committed and concerned about their health and longevity.
+In the past 27 years, my wife Pamela and I have owned 9 dogs.I've found myself increasingly committed and concerned about their health and longevity.
 Being the developer of a Vegetarian program, I questioned whether the vegetarian diet could improve canine health like it does for humans.

 Of course, the first argument people are going to have is that "dogs are carnivores".